Darkgenes/COMPUTER-VISION-DISTANCE-ESTIMATION/README.md

 3. Download this project.
 4. Move COMPUTER-VISION-DISTANCE-ESTIMATION to usr/local/zed/samples/
 5. Install requirements for YOLOv7 pose (pip || pip3 || your_method || install -r requierements.txt
-6. Copy the ogl viewer (It's necesary for using zed libraries).
-This folder its in usr/local/zed/samples/point cloud/python/ogl viewer
+6. Copy the ogl viewer (It's necesary for using zed libraries) into COMPUTER-VISION-DISTANCE-ESTIMATION.
+This folder is in usr/local/zed/samples/deoth sensing/python/ogl_viewer
 7. And that's all